 Effect on relationship

 Needless to say, the impact of a long-term affair on the primary relationship and the partner being cheated on can be devastating.
 Even when the betrayed partner doesn’t know of their partner’s parallel relationship, they may suffer on account of a subpar emotional connection and an unfulfilling life.
 If and when the affair is discovered, it can leave the betrayed partner’s self-esteem in tatters, leaving them riddled with self-doubt, anger, and pain.
 Of course, it threatens the future of the relationship itself.

 Related Reading: 7 People Share Stories Of Marriages That Survived Rough Patches

 Do Affairs Ever Work?

-If you’ve been wondering “How do affairs end usually?”, the statistics paint a grim picture for marriages borne out of affairs, studies claim that just 5 to 7% of affairs end up in marriages, and of those, 75% usually do not last.
-Affairs, therefore, don’t seem to hold much promise when it comes to a long-term commitment.
+Do affairs work out?
+Well, the answer to this question really depends on what a person means by “work out”.
+If it means affairs coming to fruition as successful primary relationships, then the outcome is grim.
+Statistics just 5-7% of affairs end up in marriages, and of those, 75% usually do not last.
+Affairs, therefore, don’t seem to hold much promise when it comes to long-term commitment.